cbrake/mp3-wrangler/README.md

 * display based on tag data instead of file structure
 * search features to search for tracks based on ID3 tags
 * select albumns/tracks/artists and download in zip format (up to XXMB)
+* integrate mp3 play such that albumns can be played in web browser